programminghistorian/jekyll/new-lesson-workflow.md

-If you have an idea for a new lesson, or have already written a tutorial that you think could be adapted for the *Programming Historian*, contact [Fred Gibbs] to discuss your idea.
+If you have an idea for a new lesson, or have already written a tutorial that you think could be adapted for the *Programming Historian*, contact [Ian Milligan] to discuss your idea.
 This initial contact is not meant to be a form of gatekeeping.
 Instead, we hope that it will help you and us think about how we can frame your idea to have the biggest impact.
 It also gives us a chance to check that no one else is working on the same concept, which we hope helps minimise duplicated effort and maximise our acceptance rate.
 Once our editor has given you the go-ahead to pursue your idea, he or she will post the tentative lesson title, and a brief description to the public [Lesson Pipeline wiki page].
 This is a way of planting your flag in the sand, and helps us avoid multiple people concurrently writing the